 - Leaning Pin: If the flagstick is leaning towards the golfer, it effectively closes the gap between the front of the cup and the pin, making the entry point much smaller.
 A putt can hit the pin and get deflected out before it ever gets below the surface.
 Conversely, a pin leaning away from you can act as a helpful backstop.

-The plastic or metal cup that lines the hole is another significant factor.
+- The Cup Liner: The plastic or metal cup that lines the hole is another significant factor.
 If the liner is set too high - meaning its top edge is not at least an inch below the surface of the green as is regulation - it creates a hard, elevated lip inside the hole.
 Justin Thomas' infamous putt was a perfect example of his ball hitting a high liner and vaulting out.
 This is a maintenance issue, but one that players have to deal with.

-Factor 3: The Condition of an Illprepared Hole Edge
+Factor 3: The Condition of an Ill-prepared Hole Edge

 The turf right around the edge of the hole takes a lot of abuse.
 Over time, a few things can happen: